Hamamelis Mollis: The Chinese Witch Hazel Blooming in Winter

 The best time to plant Hamamelis mollis is in the fall or early spring.
 Fall planting allows the roots to establish before the ground freezes, giving the plant a head start in spring.
 Early spring planting is also suitable, ensuring the plant can settle in before the stress of summer heat.
 Avoid planting during the peak of summer or winter when conditions are extreme.

-Garden Care & Maintenance
+04Hamamelis Mollis Care & Maintenance

 Maintaining a healthy and vibrant Hamamelis mollis involves thoughtful care throughout the year, ensuring it continues to deliver its stunning seasonal displays.